on all US orders over $99.

 Nothing will make your heart – and your hopes – sink lower than finding out you have cancer.
 Just the word – cancer – is dripping with fear and hearkens back to a time in our history when it was a death sentence.
 Today, we have a fighting chance.
 While cancer rates are on the rise, with 1 in 2 men and 1 in 3 women in the US developing cancer in their lifetime, only 164 out of every 100,000 people will die this year from the disease.

 We have tried and true diets that have been used for decades to support whatever therapies you choose to use for your cancer treatment.
+So, what is the right diet to beat cancer?
 The problem is there are so many choices – from vegan to keto – it’s hard to know which diet is right for you and your individual needs.
 And the good news is you don’t have to wait until you have cancer, you can start eating right for your cellular health today!

 When it comes to cancer, fear is half the battle.
 It freezes us and keeps us from being able to make calm, rational decisions.
 You have two choices in the face of FEAR: